Castle Windows Reviews 2026

 [Site Editor's Answer]

-Matt, to the best of my knowledge, Castle manufactures their own windows.
-So there is no specific name for any of their window styles.
+Matt, to the best of my knowledge, Castle uses the Soft-Lite Barrington.
+However, there is no specific name for any of their window styles.
 In general, they make a mid range vinyl window.
 There are better windows out there for sure, but you could also do a lot worse.

 Tim - Site Editor - from 2021